pipan/composer-update-manager/README.md

 ### check

 To run packages check you have to call `->check()` method.
 This will actually run `composer outdated --direct` if You use `Composer` as `ApplicationInterface`.
-This proces is a little bit time consuing, it can run for several tens of minutes, so we recommend to run it in some kind of queue.
+This proces is a little bit time consuing, it can run for several minutes, so we recommend to run it in some kind of queue / background process.

 > Also worth to note, you may need to increase your `memory_limit` to `256M`